Sweetening & fructose intolerance

 Coconut blossom sugar is okay for fructose intolerance

-No. This is not true or only partially true!
+No. This is not true or only partly true!

 Coconut blossom sugar